 More varied settlements took root in the middle colonies.
-Dutch Calvinists dominated New Amsterdam (in what is now Manhattan) which was founded in 1624 and passed to the British in 1664.
-Dutch Reformed churches dotted the Hudson River valley and the areas that became known as New York and New Jersey.
-Quaker leader William Penn founded the Pennsylvania colony in 1681, where his belief in a personal “inner light” influenced his adoption of an unusual policy of religious tolerance.
-Throughout the colonial period, Pennsylvania was known for its ethnic and religious diversity.
+Dutch Calvinists dominated New Amsterdam (in what is now Manhattan), which was founded in 1624 and passed to the British in 1664.
+Dutch Reformed churches dotted the Hudson River Valley and the areas that became known as New York and New Jersey.
+Quaker leader William Penn founded the Pennsylvania Colony in 1681, where his belief in a personal “inner light” influenced his adoption of an unusual policy of religious tolerance.
+The colony became a haven for religious minorities from across Europe, and was known for its ethnic and religious diversity.
 Maryland was originally a land grant to George Calvert, who sought to build a refuge for English Catholics persecuted during the English Reformation.
-A relatively small number of Catholics flourished in Maryland, despite being outnumbered by Anglicans and Protestants and later laboring under legal disabilities.
+A relatively small number of Catholics flourished in Maryland, despite being outnumbered by Anglicans and Protestants and later laboring under legal restrictions.